seh-GAH-toh/Pumpkin-Website/docs/developer/networking/authentication.md

-### Authentication
+## Authentication

-### Why Authentication
+### Why authentication

-Minecraft is the most popular game out there and is very easy to play without paying for it.
-In fact, you don't pay for the game; you pay for a Minecraft account.
-People who don't buy the game but play it online are using [Cracked Accounts](#cracked-accounts).

-#### Cracked Accounts

-- Don't cost any money.
-- Everyone can set their own nickname.
-- Have no UUID.
-- Have no skin/cape.
-- Not secure.

-The problem is that everyone can name themselves however they want, which allows them to join the server as a staff member, for example, and have extended permissions.
-Cracked accounts are also often used for botting and [Denial of Service](https://en.wikipedia.org/wiki/Denial-of-service_attack) attacks.
+Offline accounts, that is, accounts generated from a player's username without contacting an authorization or authentication server, can have any nickname chosen.
+This, without additional plugins, means that players can impersonate other players, including those with operator permissions.

-### Cracked Server
+### Offline server

-By default, `online_mode` is enabled in the configuration.
-This enables authentication, disabling [Cracked Accounts](#cracked-accounts).
-If you want to allow cracked accounts, you can disable `online_mode` in the `configuration.toml`.
+By default, online_mode is enabled in the configuration.
+This enables authentication, disabling Offline Accounts.
+If you want to allow offline accounts, you can disable online_mode in the configuration.toml.

-### How Mojang Authentication Works
+### How Yggdrasil Auth works

-To ensure a player has a premium account:
+1. The client gets an authentication token and UUID from the launcher
+2. The client, during loading, fetches data from the authorization/authentication server using the authentication token, such as various signing keys and the list of blocked servers.
+3. The client, when joining the server, sends a join request to the authorization/authentication servers.
+Mojang servers can deny this request if the account is banned.

-1. A client with a premium account sends a login request to the Mojang session server.
+4. The client sends its identification in a packet to the server
-2. **Mojang's servers** verify the client's credentials and add the player to their servers.
-3. Our server sends a request to the session servers to check if the player has joined the session server.
+5. The server, based on this identification, sends a hasJoined request to the authorization/authentication servers.
+If it succeeds, it obtains the player information, such as the skin.
-4. If the request is successful, it will provide more information about the player (e.g., UUID, name, skin/cape...).

 ### Custom Authentication Server